-HK-Macao CEPA entered into force on the date of signature and the liberalisation of trade in goods and services provided for therein will be implemented on 1 January 2018.
+HK-Macao CEPA entered into force on 27 October 2017.
+The liberalisation measures of trade in goods and services provided for therein were implemented on 1 January 2018.

 HK-Macao CEPA consists of 12 Chapters, covering a wide range of areas of mutual interest to Hong Kong and Macao.
 Major features and liberalisation measures of the HK-Macao CEPA are summarised below.

 - Both Hong Kong and Macao do not apply any tariff on imports.

 - Hong Kong and Macao will bind the existing regimes providing legal certainty to our traders on tariff-free movement of goods between the two places.

 - The two sides commit not to apply non-tariff measures inconsistent with the WTO rules to goods imported and originated from the other side.